GatorEducator/execexam/README.md

 ## 🔧 Requirements

 - Python 3.12
-- Chasten leverages numerous Python packages, including notable ones such as:
+- Execexam leverages numerous Python packages, including notable ones such as:
     - [Rich](https://github.com/Textualize/rich): Full-featured formatting and display of text in the terminal
     - [Typer](https://github.com/tiangolo/typer): Easy-to-implement and fun-to-use command-line interfaces
-- The developers of Chasten use [Poetry](https://github.com/python-poetry/poetry) for packaging and dependency management
+- The developers of Execexam use [Poetry](https://github.com/python-poetry/poetry) for packaging and dependency management

 ## 🔽 Installation